Woolworths (United Kingdom): Former shops

 The administrators announced on 10 December 2008, that they were having difficulty selling the company as a going concern, and as a result, some shops might close before the end of the month.
 Talks were still progressing to sell individual shops and leases to a number of retailers, said to include the supermarket chains Morrisons, Tesco, Asda, Sainsbury's, The Co-operative Group, and Poundland.

 In December 2008, Woolworths executive Tony Page and former UBS banker Gareth Thomas were trying to raise around £30,000,000 to relaunch the brand after closure with a chain of 125 shops.
 However, a deal could not be met in time.
 The government was also asked in a final attempt to make the deal but without success.

 Then-Prime Minister Gordon Brown noted that the government had considered saving Woolworths, but they concluded that it was a "financially unviable" business.

 The supermarket chain Iceland bought 51 of the shops on 9 January 2009 for an undisclosed sum.
 Baugur, one of the major shareholders of Woolworths, partly owns Iceland, and Baugur UK itself entered administration in February.
 A further five former shops in Wales were bought by The Original Factory Shop in April 2009.
-Across the UK, shops were sporadically replaced by other retailers such as Next, Boyes, Boots, Primark, TK Maxx, Home Bargains, and W H Smith.
+Across the UK, shops were sporadically replaced by other retailers such as Next, Boyes, Boots, Primark, TK Maxx, Home Bargains, and WHSmith.

 In August 2010, the BBC reported that more than 300 (i.e., approximately 40%) of former Woolworths outlets remained empty, and that the largest group now using former Woolworths shops were discount retailers - such as Poundland.
 By January 2012, it was reported that there were still 105 empty former Woolworths shops, and a further 68 had been demolished.